fontforge/designwithfontforge.com/README.md

 #### How to compress images with Grunt

-Put all the raw images inside this directory:
+Put all the raw images inside `en-US/images/precompressed/`

-    `en-US/images/precompressed/`

 Make sure npm is already installed in your computer, then install all the dependencies with: